one-commercial-partner/OCPScale/docs/Azure/BootCamps/WVD/Prepare/Prepare-Lab02-Deploying-Azure-Infrastructure-and-AD-DS.md

 Get-AzComputeResourceSku | where {$_.Locations.Contains("eastus") -and $_.ResourceType.Contains("virtualMachines") -and $_.Name.Contains("Standard_") }
 ```

 >One of the typical errors we see is the Standard_B2ms VM size isn't currently available within the region.
+Standard_B2ms is the ideal size for the typical domain controller workload.

 If you have a `Standard_B2ms` VM available, jump to the section named **Run the template**.
 If you do not have a `Standard_B2ms` VM available, continue with the next section.

 ### Edit the template